XENONnT/appletree/docs/source/advance/map.rst

 Register maps and constants to plugins
 ======================================

 Sometimes, a plugin could depend on some constants and maps, for example the energy range in an energy sampler, or a curve that gives the energy spectrum.
 In appletree, we recommend to use `appletree.takes_config` to systematically manage them.

 .. autofunction:: appletree.takes_config

 `appletree.takes_config` takes `Config` as arguments, which will be discussed short later, and returns a decorator for the plugin.
 For example,

 .. code-block:: python

-    @appletree.takes_config(
+    @takes_config(
         config0,
         config1,
         ...